reu/keepup/README.md

--d --daemonize                 Daemonize the process -p --pidfile <path>            Writes a pidfile for the monitored process -k --keepup-pidfile <path>     Writes a pidfile for the keepup process -e --error-command <command>   Execute <command> when the process fail
+-d --daemonize                 Daemonize the process -p --pidfile <path>            Writes a pidfile for the monitored process -k --keepup-pidfile <path>     Writes a pidfile for the keepup process -r --max-retries <number>      Inform the maximum number of allowed retries.
+When it is set to 0, the process will retry infinitely.
+Default is 0.
+-e --error-command <command>   Execute <command> when the process fail
 ```